Sienci-Labs/gsender/README.md

 - Fixed issue with rapid position shortcuts not memoizing positions
 - GRBL spindle max/min again correctly updates the eeprom on change
 - Config search behaviour updates to be more consistent with modified flag enabled.
+- Probe shortcut no longer causes an error 2 due to stale distance modal.
+- Rapid position shortcut no longer has a stale homing location value

 ### 1.5.6 (October 20th, 2025)
 - Fixed issue with surfacing tool inputs not using latest input values when generating gcode